The Chefs' Warehouse Announces - GuruFocus.com

 RIDGEFIELD, Conn., Dec.
-07, 2022 (GLOBE NEWSWIRE) -- The Chefs’ Warehouse, Inc. ( CHEF) (the “Company”) today announced that it intends to offer, subject to market conditions and other factors, $250 million aggregate principal amount of its convertible senior notes due 2028 (the “Convertible Notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
-The Company also intends to grant the initial purchasers of the Convertible Notes an option to purchase, for settlement within a period of 13 days from, and including, the date the Convertible Notes are first issued, up to an additional $37.5 million aggregate principal amount of Convertible Notes.
-The Convertible Notes are expected to pay interest semiannually.
-During certain periods or if certain conditions are satisfied, the Convertible Notes will be convertible at the option of holders of the Convertible Notes into shares of the Company’s common stock, cash or a combination of cash and the Company’s common stock, at the Company’s election.
+09, 2022 (GLOBE NEWSWIRE) -- The Chefs’ Warehouse, Inc. ( CHEF) (the “Company”) today announced the pricing of $250 million aggregate principal amount of 2.375% Convertible Senior Notes due 2028 (the “Convertible Notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
+The Company also granted the initial purchasers of the Convertible Notes an option to purchase, for settlement within a period of 13 days from, and including, the date the Convertible Notes are first issued, up to an additional $37.5 million aggregate principal amount of Convertible Notes.
+The sale of Convertible Notes to the initial purchasers is expected to settle on December 13, 2022, subject to customary closing conditions, and is expected to result in approximately $243.2 million (or approximately $279.7 million if the initial purchasers exercise their option to purchase additional Convertible Notes in full) in net proceeds to the Company after deducting the initial purchasers’ discounts and commissions and estimated offering expenses payable by the Company.

+The Convertible Notes will bear interest at a rate of 2.375% per year and will pay interest semiannually in arrears on June 15 and December 15 of each year, beginning on June 15, 2023.
 The Convertible Notes will mature on December 15, 2028, unless earlier converted, redeemed or repurchased in accordance with their terms.
-Final terms of the Convertible Notes, including the interest rate, initial conversion rate, and redemption and other terms, will be determined by negotiations between the Company and the initial purchasers of the Convertible Notes.

-The Company expects to use a portion of the net proceeds from the offering to pay the cash portion of the consideration in the concurrent exchange transactions described below.
+The Company expects to use approximately $159.8 million of the net proceeds from the offering to pay the cash portion of the consideration in the concurrent exchange transactions described below.
 The Company intends to use the remainder of the net proceeds from the offering for general corporate purposes.

+The conversion rate for the Convertible Notes is 22.5912 shares of the Company’s common stock per $1,000 principal amount of the Convertible Notes (which is equivalent to a conversion price of approximately $44.27 per share of the Company’s common stock, representing a premium of approximately 30% over the last reported sale price of the Company’s common stock on December 8, 2022 of $34.05 per share), subject to adjustment.
+Before September 15, 2028, holders of the Convertible Notes will have the right to convert their Convertible Notes only upon the occurrence of certain events.
+From and after September 15, 2028, holders of the Convertible Notes may convert their Convertible Notes at any time at their election until the close of business on the scheduled trading day immediately before the maturity date.
+The Company will settle conversions by paying or delivering, as applicable, cash, shares of its common stock or a combination of cash and shares of its common stock, at the Company’s election.

-Concurrently with the offering, in separate, privately negotiated transactions, the Company expects to enter into exchange agreements with a limited number of holders of its 1.875% convertible senior notes due 2024 (the “existing convertible notes”) to exchange a portion of the outstanding existing convertible notes for a combination of cash and shares of the Company’s common stock.
+Concurrently with the offering, in separate, privately negotiated transactions with a limited number of holders of its 1.875% convertible senior notes due 2024 (the “existing convertible notes”) the Company expects to exchange or repurchase approximately $158.4 million principal amount of the existing convertible notes for aggregate consideration consisting of approximately $159.8 in cash, which includes accrued interest on such existing convertible notes, and approximately 324,066 shares of the Company’s common stock.
 Following the completion of the offering, the Company may engage in additional exchanges, or the Company may repurchase or induce conversions, of the existing convertible notes.
 Holders of the existing convertible notes that participate in any of these exchanges, repurchases or induced conversions may purchase or sell shares of the Company’s common stock in the open market to unwind any hedge positions they may have with respect to the existing convertible notes or to hedge their exposure in connection with these transactions.
-These activities may adversely affect the trading price of the Company’s common stock and the notes the Company is offering.
-Moreover, market activities by holders of the existing convertible notes that participate in the concurrent exchanges may impact the initial conversion price of the notes the Company is offering.
+These activities may adversely affect the trading price of the Company’s common stock and the notes.
+Moreover, market activities by holders of the existing convertible notes that participate in the concurrent exchanges may have impacted the initial conversion price of the notes.

 About The Chefs’ Warehouse